 Located between the Marina and downtown, Versalles isn’t known so much for all-inclusive resorts and beach access but instead for its fantastic dining options and liveable atmosphere.

-This guide will share everything you need to know about exploring Versalles Puerto Vallarta!
+This guide will share everything you need to know about exploring and living in Versalles Puerto Vallarta!

-Until recently, there wasn’t a whole lot going on here.
+Until the last two years, there wasn’t a whole lot going on here.
 When we first moved to PV back in the winter of 2017, we lived in nearby Aralias and walked to Versalles for Spanish lessons three times a week.

 Streets in Versalles Puerto Vallarta